Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/13_chapter-10.md

 test:set_remaining_time(20000)
 ```

-#####Suspend Timer:
+##### Suspend Timer

-When you pause the game with "d" the timer pauses too.
+When you pause the game with `d`, the timer pauses too.
 You can unsuspend the timer, so the timer still goes off for when the game is paused.

 ```
 variable:set_suspended(false/true)